lukso-network/docs/docs/learn/universal-profile/metadata/create-profile-metadata.md

 </TabItem>
 </Tabs>

-Run this script to see the decoded `ApparelSize` JSON data directly from your Universal Profile.
-Since we're storing the data directly on-chain, `erc725.js` automatically decodes it back to the original JSON object.
+Run this script to see the decoded `ApparelSize` data from your Universal Profile.
+Since we're storing the data as a string on-chain, `erc725.js` returns the stringified JSON, which we then parse back to the original object.

 ## Use Cases

-Storing custom data on Universal Profiles opens up numerous possibilities for dApps:
+Storing custom data on Universal Profiles opens up numerous possibilities for dApps and mini-apps:

 - **E-commerce**: Store customer preferences, sizes, purchase history
 - **Gaming**: Store player stats, achievements, game preferences
-- **Social**: Store custom profile themes, privacy settings, social connections
-- **Healthcare**: Store patient preferences, medical alert information (with proper privacy considerations)
 - **Education**: Store certifications, course progress, learning preferences

 Your custom data keys can be as simple or complex as needed, and you can define multiple schemas for different types of data within the same Universal Profile.
 The key is to design your schema thoughtfully and consistently so that your dApp and others can reliably read and interact with the data.

-## Benefits of On-Chain Storage

-By storing JSON data directly on-chain instead of using IPFS references, you gain several advantages:

-- **Immediate availability**: No dependency on external storage networks
-- **Guaranteed persistence**: Data lives as long as the blockchain exists
-- **No broken links**: No risk of IPFS content becoming unavailable
-- **Atomic updates**: Data changes happen in the same transaction as other contract interactions
-- **Lower complexity**: No need to manage IPFS uploads and hash calculations

-However, keep in mind that storing large amounts of data on-chain can be more expensive in terms of gas costs.
-This approach works best for smaller JSON objects like user preferences, settings, or metadata that needs to be highly available and persistent.